 - Store lemon bars in the fridge for up to 3 days (can also be frozen).

 - Don't forget to zest your lemons before juicing them.

 - If you can get Meyer Lemons, I highly recommend it!
 They are a little sweeter and have a deeper, richer citrus flavor.

-Recipe by Ina Garten
+Recipe adapted from: Ina Garten